Turkish war crimes: 2019 offensive into north-eastern Syria

-2024 offensive into northern Syria
+2024–2025 offensive into northern Syria

-Turkey has been accused of systematically targeting critical and medical infrastructure during its 2024 offensive in northern Syria.
+Turkey was accused of systematically targeting critical and medical infrastructure during its 2024–2025 offensive in northern Syria.
 Turkish drone strikes on the Tishrin Dam left 413,000 Syrian Kurds without clean water or electricity.
 Turkish drones also targeted several power stations and water stations, leaving a majority of residents of North and East Syria without access to clean water or electricity.
-Turkish drones strikes on ambulances have destroyed 4 ambulances and killed 3 paramedics.
-Human Rights Watch accused Turkey of war crimes after a Turkish drone struck an ambulance during a protest against the Turkish bombardment of the Tishrin Dam.
+Turkish drones strikes destroyed 4 ambulances and killed 3 paramedics.
+Human Rights Watch accused Turkey of war crimes after a Turkish drone struck an ambulance during a protest against the bombardment of the Tishrin Dam.
 Additionally, 9 health facilities were looted and 4 healthcare staff killed by the Turkish-backed Syrian National Army (SNA) in the aftermath of the Manbij offensive.

 Targeting of journalists and politicians

 Serena Shim, a journalist of Press TV, was killed at a car crash with a heavy vehicle in Turkey in what are said, by her employer and her parents, to be suspicious circumstances.
 The car crash happened just days after she said that the Turkey's state intelligence agency, MIT, had threatened her and said she was spying, due to some of the stories she had covered about Turkey's stance on ISIL militants in Kobane.
 She also said that she had received images of ISIL militants crossing the Turkish border into Syria in World Food Organization and other NGOs trucks.

 Turkish journalist Arzu Yildiz was sentenced to 20 months in jail and lost her parental rights after showing a video related to a weapons-smuggling scandal denied by the Turkish government, in what her lawyer said was "an act of revenge" by Recep Tayyip Erdogan.

 On 12 October 2019, the Turkish-backed Ahrar al-Sharqiya murdered the Kurdish-Syrian politician Hevrin Khalaf.

-Three Kurdish journalists have been killed in Turkish drone strikes during the Turkish offensive in northern Syria (2024—present), and an additional 8 have been injured.
+Three Kurdish journalists were killed in Turkish drone strikes during the 2024 offensive in northern Syria, and an additional 8 were left injured.